Medetera

 Medetera is a large genus of flies in the family Dolichopodidae.
 It includes about 350 species worldwide.
-The adults are commonly found resting on vertical surfaces such as tree trunks.
-The larvae are predators of bark beetle larvae.
+The adults are commonly found resting on vertical surfaces such as tree trunks, on which they have a characteristic vertical upright stance.
+Because of this stance, they are sometimes known as "woodpecker flies".
+Medetera adults are predators of soft-bodied arthropods, while the larvae are predators of bark beetle larvae.

-A 2011 phylogenetic analysis of Medetera and related genera found that Medetera is paraphyletic with respect to Dolichophorus, and that Thrypticus is a sister taxon to Medetera + Dolichophorus.
+A 2011 molecular phylogenetic analysis of Medetera and related genera found that Medetera is paraphyletic with respect to Dolichophorus, and that Thrypticus is a sister taxon to Medetera + Dolichophorus.

 Species

 Taxonomy follows Bickel (1985, 1987), though some of the species groups are treated as separate genera by other authors.